Waking up in the morning and taking your blood pressure medication might be a big — and possibly fatal — mistake.

 Why does a nighttime medication regimen pay such dividends?

-Osborne says blood pressure typically is lower at night, before it rises in the morning.
+Osborne says blood pressure typically drops lower at night, before rising in the morning.
 It tends to start dipping again in the afternoon.

 Taking your blood pressure medication before bedtime allows it to reach a peak concentration the next morning — at the same time your blood pressure naturally is at its highest.